 Frugal living doesn't need to be living in squalor.
 To me it means being a good steward of the resources you have and using them as wisely as possible.

 Staying at home with your kids can seem like a far off or unreachable dream for some families.
 That second income is needed to make ends meet and the chance of being in a place of financial stability is less than none.

 My sweet friends, there is hope!
-If you have a dream of staying at home with your kids I want to encourage you to pre-order Erin Odom's new book, You Can Stay Home With Your Kids: 100 Tips, Tricks, and Ways to Make It Work on a Budget.
+If you have a dream of staying at home with your kids I want to encourage you to check out Erin Odom's new book, You Can Stay Home With Your Kids: 100 Tips, Tricks, and Ways to Make It Work on a Budget.
 I've only shared a few of my favorite tips from my own life in this post but this book is filled with so many more - including ways to increase your income to make staying at home possible.